Enzo-py/chess-bot/README.md

 ### Prerequisites
 - Python 3.x
+- Saves of the models weights [download here](https://drive.google.com/drive/folders/16BpdM9m3fjv0AL2a3xypOePxatA4-IMQ?usp=sharing).
+Place the folder `saves` in backend/models (such as backend/models/saves/...pth)
 - Run `pip install -r requirements.txt` to install the required packages.
 - To use stockfish, download the binary from [stockfishchess.org](https://stockfishchess.org/download/) and put the correct path in `backend/models/stockfish.py`.